Analogy - RAG in your vault

 5. Click Continue index or Rebuild index.

-6. Search your vault from the Analogy pane, or connect an MCP client using docs/mcp-server.md.
+6. Search your vault from the Analogy pane, or connect an MCP client to the bundled MCP server.

 npm install